 Click Start import to finalize import setup and start the import.

 After the initial import, the following controls are available in the sidebar:

 Immediately imports any changes that were made in the selected Jira projects after the previous import.

 Opens the integration settings page in edit mode.
-Use this option to connect to a different Jira instance, update the login credentials, or upload a fresh copy of the CSV file that contains user data from your Jira instance.
+Use this option to connect to a different Jira instance, update the login credentials, update project mapping, or upload a fresh copy of the CSV file that contains user data from your Jira instance.

 Deletes the current import settings.
 Jira entity IDs that are attached to imported issues are also removed.
 Projects, issues, users, and groups that were imported from the connected Jira instance are not affected.
 If you delete the import settings and connect to the same Jira instance, the issues are re-imported into existing projects with new issue IDs.